heremaps/msdkui-android/Documentation/Guides/ContributionGuide.md

 This project includes a Dev application, which is designed to display MSDKUI views in their raw form.
 While the Demo app offers a polished experience of the MSDKUI components, it doesn't show all possible states of a view.

-1. Put the HERE-sdk.aar file from your HERE Mobile SDK package and the HERE MSDKUI library to `MSDKUIDev/libs/`.
-Make sure the library is renamed to "MSDKUILib.aar".
+1. Put the HERE-sdk.aar file from your HERE Mobile SDK package _and_ the HERE MSDKUI library to `MSDKUIDev/libs/`.
+Make sure the library is named "MSDKUILib.aar" to match the dependencies in the app's `build.gradle` file.
 2. Open and build the project located at `MSDKUIDev/` in Android Studio.
-4. Run it on a device or an emulator of your choice.
+3. Run it on a device or an emulator of your choice.

 Note that the Dev app does not require HERE credentials.